-Jeremy West is senior policy analyst in the Division for Digital Economy Policy at the OECD.
-Jeremy is a lawyer with experience at the OECD, the US Department of Justice’s Antitrust Division, a Washington, DC law firm, and the New Zealand Commerce Commission.
-His OECD papers have been quoted and cited in scholarly journals, by the US Antitrust Modernization Commission, in The Financial Times, Yomiuri Shimbun and Kyodo News, and by an advocate general of the European Court of Justice.
+Jeremy West is a senior policy analyst in the Division for Digital Economy Policy at the Organisation for Economic Co-operation and Development (OECD).
+He is a lawyer with experience at the OECD; the US Department of Justice’s Antitrust Division; a Washington, DC-based law firm; and the New Zealand Commerce Commission.
+His OECD papers have been quoted and cited in scholarly journals, by the US Antitrust Modernization Commission; in the Financial Times, Yomiuri Shimbun and Kyodo News; and by an advocate general of the European Court of Justice.
 He currently serves on the editorial board of the online journal Oxford Competition Law and was an assistant, associate and senior editor for the Antitrust Law Journal from 2009 to 2017.
 After working in the OECD’s Competition Division for nine years, he moved to the Digital Economy Policy Division in 2013 to lead a multi-disciplinary project on intellectual property’s economic impact.